airbytehq/airbyte/docs/understanding-airbyte/airbyte-protocol.md

 ## AirbyteTraceMessage

-The trace message allows an Actor to emit metadata about the runtime of the Actor.
-As currently implemented, it allows an Actor to surface information about errors.
-This message is designed to grow to handle other use cases, including progress and performance metrics.
+The trace message allows an Actor to emit metadata about the runtime of the Actor, such as errors or estimates.
+This message is designed to grow to handle other use cases, including additonal performance metrics.

 ```yaml
 AirbyteTraceMessage: